 My cooking and baking style is mostly European, but you will also find recipes on my blog from other parts of the world.

-I am also fascinated by old recipes, because I believe that in the past people used to eat healthier and more in season.
+I am also fascinated by old recipes because I believe that people used to eat healthier and more in season in the past.

 For that matter, I have a unique perspective when it comes to food.
 My mother, for example, worked full time, but we always had cooked food on the table.

 We also did not have supermarkets, boxed foods, or processed ingredients.
 We had to cook and bake with real ingredients.

-We ate a lot of leftovers as my mom would cook on Sundays enough food to last for 3-4 days.
+We ate many leftovers as my mom would cook on Sundays enough food to last for 3-4 days.
 When I grew up and then got married, I also did the same thing.